An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Enormous variation in spelling and form characterizes those Italian names that originated in the medieval era.
 This is caused by two main factors: regional tradition, and inaccuracies in the recording process.
 Before the last few hundred years, scribes spelled names according to their sounds.
 Spelling variations were the unsurprising result.
 The variations of Magri include Macri, Magri, Macrillo, Macrini and many more.

-First found in Rome, with earliest records showing Ambrosius Theodosius Macrobius, a writer and neo-Platonist philosopher during the 5th century.
+First found in Rome (Italian: Roma), the capital of the Kingdom of Italy, with earliest records showing Ambrosius Theodosius Macrobius, a writer and neo-Platonist philosopher during the 5th century.

 This web page shows only a small excerpt of our Magri research.
 More information is included under the topic Early Magri History in all our PDF Extended History products.